NanoBillion/gallant/README.md

 I'm an ex-Sun Microsystems software engineer who had a stint in the company shortly before Oracle took over (2008/2009).
 I was nowhere near the OpenBoot PROM files which contained the Gallant font.
-My first contact with SUN hardware was in the late 80's and early 90's at university with the 3/60 and the SPARCstations.
+My first contact with SUN hardware was in the early 90's at university with the 3/60 and the SPARCstations.
 It was then and there that the Gallant font and the Trinitron CRT raster were burnt in my retina.

 ## How did you edit the glyphs?

 With a text editor (vim).
-I wrote the [`hextosrc`](hextosrc.c) utility which turns `gallant.hex` into a human readable file with 1 character cell per pixel, a row count from 22 down to 1 so I know where the baseline (06) is and each pixel row between `|` characters (12 or 24, space for pixel not set, full block `█` for set).
+I wrote the [`hextosrc`](hextosrc.c) utility which turns `gallant.hex` into a human readable file named `gallant.src` with one character cell per pixel, a row count from 22 down to 1 so I know where the baseline (06) is and each pixel row between `|` characters (12 or 24, space for pixel not set, full block `█` for set).
 My [`srctohex`](srctohex.c) utility converts in the opposite direction.

-This is what the glyph for A looks like:
+This is what the glyph for A looks like in `gallant.src`:

 ```
 STARTCHAR U0041 LATIN CAPITAL LETTER A